carias-rh/lx-toolbox/README.md

 ```

-Go to token.redhat.com with VPN activated to create a new token with the generated secret.
+Go to `token.redhat.com` with the VPN activated to create a new token with the generated secret.

 ![image](https://user-images.githubusercontent.com/80515069/177427661-7a1d9c81-ad96-485c-a31a-376e7dc3c1e5.png)